Glimtoko/CactuarF/README.md

 # 1. Introduction
 ## The Euler Equations
-The aim of CactaurF is to provide a simple numerical solver for the Euler equations in 1 dimension.
+The aim of CactuarF is to provide a simple numerical solver for the Euler equations in 1 dimension.
 In conservative form, the Euler equations are:

 $$\mathbf{U}_t + \mathbf{F}(\mathbf{U})_x = 0$$